OpenDSA/OpenDSA/RST/en/CS5040slides/Intro.rst

 .. slide:: Costs and Benefits

-   * Each data structure has costs and benefits.
+   * Each data structure and each algorithm has costs and benefits.
-      * Rarely is one data structure better than another in all situations.
+      * Rarely is one better than another in *all* situations.
    * Any data structure requires:
       * space for each data item it stores,
       * time to perform each basic operation,